 Colorectal cancer (CRC) is the third leading cause of cancer-related deaths worldwide [1, 2].
 Current evidence indicates that genetic mutations and epigenetic alterations progressively accumulate in the tumor genome during carcinogenesis, and these alterations may serve as primary biomarkers for early detection and treatment of cancer [3].
 Abnormal alterations in methylation status specifically hyper-methylation or hypo-methylation has also been associated with abnormal tissue differentiation.
 Altered methylation has been observed in the promoter regions of tumor suppressor genes and miRNA have been observed in almost all cancer types [4, 5].
 Over the past decades, detection of altered DNA methylation has been widely studied to develop cancer biomarkers [6] and the majority have been identified are based on the hypothesis that early differential methylation regions (DMRs) are maintained throughout carcinogenesis and could be detected at all stages of cancer.
 For example, altered methylation patterns have been detected with hepatic disease progression in the context of hepatitis, cirrhosis, and hepatocellular carcinoma (HCC) [7, 8].
 Moreover, recent evidence demonstrated that cell-free DNA (cfDNA) methylation can be used for early cancer diagnosis and tissue-of-origin mapping for metastatic cancer [4].

 Abnormal alterations of DNA methylation have been recognized as an important event in cancer development[9].
 Global hypo-methylation arises early in carcinogenesis and has been linked to chromosomal instability and loss of imprinting [10, 11].
 Generally during cancer development, hundreds of genes are silenced or activated [12-14].
 Although silencing of some genes in cancers occurs by mutation, a large proportion of carcinogenic gene silencing is a result of altered DNA methylation [15].
 DNA methylation-based silencing in cancer typically occurs at multiple CpG sites in the CpG islands present in the promoters of protein-coding genes [16].
 Although extensive epigenetic alterations have been defined over the past years, CRC is still not well understood at the molecular level[3].
 Against a background of whole genome hypo-methylation, gene-specific promoter hyper-methylation has been found to promote CRC by down-regulating the expression of key tumor suppressor genes such as CDKN2A, MLH1, and CDH1 [17-19].
 CRC is a heterogeneous disease that typically originates from a benign tumor, often in the form of an adenoma, eventually progressing to a malignant cancer within a temporal window that may exceed 10 years [20].
 Because CRC exceeds many other cancers in both incidence and mortality, capacity to detect and monitor molecular changes during the colorectal adenoma (CA) stage provides an excellent opportunity to prevent cancer progression and improve survival outcomes [21].
-While a large number of studies have focused on CRC, a subset have focused specifically on the adenoma as an intermediate stage which required more specific molecular definition.
-Notably, colorectal adenoma has two different pathologic stages: low-grade adenoma (LGA) and high-grade adenoma (HGA) [22].
-[9]Our research compared and defined differences in whole-genome DNA methylation across these two stages that had not been previously reported [23].
+While a large number of studies have focused on CRC, a subset of them have focused specifically on the adenoma as an intermediate stage which required more specific molecular definition.
+For instance, a ten-gene methylation signature in adenoma was found to change with pathologic progress [9].
+Notably, colorectal adenoma has two pathologic stages: low-grade adenoma (LGA) and high-grade adenoma (HGA) [22]. our research compared and defined differences of Genome wide profiling of DNA methylation, especially changes across these two precancerous stages had not been reported [23].
 We hypothesized that these alterations in LGA methylation represented candidates as potential early diagnostic biomarkers.
 We further posit that comprehensive understanding to the genome-wide DNA methylation profile for the early stage pre-cancerous lesions (LGA and HGA) will provide important resources early diagnosis and candidate biomarkers for potential oncogenic progression.